farfadev/ngx-lib/projects/farfadev/ngx-svg/README.md

 ```

 <h3>passing some attributes</h3>
-If you need to override or set some attributes in the svg , you can use the attributes property of the [farfa-svg] directive
+If you need to override or set some attributes in the svg , you can use the <code>attributes</code> property of the [farfa-svg] directive

 ```html